Spaxe/BVG.js/README.md

 ## The BVG Object
 BVGs are SVGs with extra superpowers.
-In addition to all the [SVG methods](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model#SVG_interfaces), BVG has the following:

 ### `bvg.data()`